himmAllRight/himmAllRight-source/content/post/new-hhkb-pro2.md

 #### ...
 Can I say sound?

 I love the sound of typing on this keyboard.
 While it is definitely an audible keyboard, it isn't nearly as obnoxious as louder clicky switches, like MX Blues or Greens.
-It has a nice, lower pitched (compared to normal "clicky" switches), soft sound as I type.
+It has a soft, muted, lower pitched sound as I type (compared to normal "clicky" switches).
 I really do enjoy hearing it, and find myself sometimes taking off my headphones to listen to it if I need motivation to get more characters on the screen.

 ## What I don't like